Best AI for Image Analysis (July 2026): Vision Models Ranked by Cost and Accuracy

 Best Budget Vision: GPT-5.6 Luna

 At 150 tok/s it's fast.
 The 1.05M context window means you can process many images in a single call without running into limits.
+Use our cost calculator to estimate your monthly spend based on volume.

 Use GPT-5.6 Luna for: Bulk image tagging, basic visual Q&A, screenshot analysis on a budget.